bitgapp/eqMac/.github/ISSUE_TEMPLATE/feature-request.md

 - [x] I have checked for a similar issue and sure it hasn't been reported before.

 **Description:**
-A clear and concise description of what the feature is.
+A clear and concise description of what the feature is and should the developer implement it.

 **User flow & interface:**
 A clear and concise description of how the user would interact with the proposed change (User interface, guidance and understanding of the feature)